jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

   protocols, and integrate with key management infrastructure.

-- **Client Components**: Initiate encrypted traffic for users, devices, and processes, interacting with servers to request certificates and keys.
-They are typically located outside data centers.
+- **Client Components**: Initiate encrypted traffic for users, devices, and processes that interact with servers to request certificates and keys.
+They are typically located outside of data centers.

 - **Network Tap Function**: Copies network traffic for logging and monitoring, aiding in the detection of malicious activity or security